Elevator pitches are as simple as they are effective… or are they?

 Ironically, that’s where the elevator pitch comes to the rescue.
 Because it is, by necessity, simple.
 You don’t have time to overthink it.
 You’ll probably never see your elevator interrogator again, and anyway, they probably don’t really care all that much what you do, they’re just making small talk.

-This is actually a good thing because it takes the pressure off, allowing you to think clearly and speak concisely, without pondering your answer or what it means for your life outside of this 30 second increment in time.
+This is actually a good thing because it takes the pressure off, allowing you to think clearly and speak concisely, without pondering your answer or what it means for your life outside of this thirty second increment in time.

 So, “What do you do?”
-Can you narrow it down to five or seven words?
+Can you narrow it down to five or ten words?
 Yes, you can!
 You wouldn’t just stand there in the elevator, saying nothing, waiting for the doors to open so you can make your escape.
 You’d say something.